tomaslangkaas/dejavu.js/README.md

 viewInstance('message', 'Have we met before?');
 ```

 Now, the `message` property is immediately updated when something is written in the textbox.
+Binding is two-way, whenever the `message` property is set by other code, it is immediately reflected in the textbox as well.

-We can also set actions on view instances, which can be called by setting event handlers on input elements, like the attribute `djv="click: alertMessage"` in the next example:
+We can also set actions on view instances, which can be called from event handlers on input elements, such as the attribute `djv="click: alertMessage"` in the next example:
 ```html
 <div id="viewDiv">
     <p>